MatthiasS3/N2Container/README.md

 It should return something like this:
 ![Pods Screenshot](getpods.png)

 The following commands will enable you to call the services.
-Please notice that you will get different numbers after the names, so copy your own names.
+- Please notice that you will get different numbers after the names, so copy your own names.
+- Please execute each command in a new tab and keep it open
 ```
 kubectl port-forward vinnsl-nn-ui-deploy-6584cf995-xpmtr 80:8083
 kubectl port-forward vinnsl-service-759d4587bb-mpb4h 8080:8080